LegitDongo/Pokemon-Go-Mailer/README.md

   An example of this (in the case of running on the same machine) would be `webhook: http://127.0.0.1:9876`
     You have to have the "http://" in front of the url.
     Remember to have the appropriate port here if it's set to something else than default.

+The pogomailer.config.ini has to be in the same folder as the pogomailer.js program.

-Copy config.example.ini to config.ini and change the following items
+Copy pogomailer.config.example.ini to pogomailer.config.ini and change the following items

 1. The "wantedlist" is a list of pokemon ID's (according to the global pokedex) that you want to have an email sent to you about.